If you're a council tenant and you would like to buy your rented home at a discount, the Right to Buy scheme is available.

 Protecting public purse

-We have a duty of care to ensure that the public purse is protected, and that only eligible residents purchase their homes.
+We have a duty of care to ensure the public purse is protected, and that only eligible residents purchase their homes.
 Therefore, we carry out a number of checks during the Right to Buy process.

-If you would like more on information on the RTB process, please call us on 020 7364 5015 and ask to speak to one of our helpful RTB officers.
-Alternatively, you can email us at email@example.com We would also advise that you visit the following websites and links:
+If you would like more information on the RTB process, please call us on 020 7364 5015 and ask to speak to one of our helpful RTB officers.
+Alternatively, you can email us at firstname.lastname@example.org We would also advise that you visit the following websites and links: